HydraMeshnet/developer-portal/glossary.md

 ## DID

-All entities can generate a decentralized identifier, a DID.
-Starting from a private/public keypair owned by an entity, a related DID is derived as the key identifier of the public key.
+All entities can generate a **d**ecentralized **id**entifier, a DID.
+Starting from a private/public keypair owned by an entity, a related DID is derived as KeyId of the public key.

-The Prometheus KeyVault derives the public Keys for DID generation under the "morpheus" subtree.
+The Prometheus KeyVault derives public keys for DID generation under the "morpheus" subtree.
 > I'm still not convinced here [name=Bartmoss]
+> mudlee: what is Prometheus and morpheus, why are these here?

 The purpose of a DID is to reason about identity (in the mathematical sense of "being the same") over time, even when the keys used by an entity are replaced.
 It is decentralized so
   - each entity alone can create any number of owned DIDs.
   - there is no communication needed among entities to make sure each DID is unique.
-  - owners can prove that the DID belongs to them, without verifiers getting this capability.
+  - owners can prove that the DID belongs to them, without verifiers (see later) getting this capability.
+> mudlee: if the DID is derived as the KeyId, how can one replace the public key?

 ## Proof of DID Control